NicolasPasche/studio/docs/blueprint.md

 ## Style Guidelines:

-- Primary color: #007bff (a shade of blue) to convey professionalism and trust.
+- Primary color: #fce300 – a vibrant yellow that grabs attention and reinforces brand identity with energy and clarity.
-- Secondary color: #6c757d (a gray) to provide a neutral background.
+- Secondary color: #212529 – a deep gray-black for structure, contrast, and excellent readability.
-- Accent color: #28a745 (a shade of green) to highlight key actions and success metrics.
+- Accent color: #007bff – a crisp blue used for active states and secondary actions.
-- Body and headline font: 'Roboto', a grotesque sans-serif known for its modern, neutral appearance, making it ideal for both headlines and body text.
+- Body and headline font: Rockwell Bold, a geometric slab serif with a confident, grounded presence – used as the official standard font of Tobler AG Rheineck.
-- Crisp, professional icons.
-Use icons to illustrate each data item in dashboards.
+- Icons: Minimal, intuitive icons that support navigation and quick interpretation of sections like nav-side-bar tabs or settings.
-- A clear, card-based layout to distinguish discrete UI sections
+- Layout: Card-based dashboard for clear separation of UI areas, enabling fast scanning and smooth scalability across devices.